bjascob/SmartLMVocabs/README.md

 **Global configuration options used by multiple scripts are set in ./configs/config.py.
 Be sure to go into this file and modify the paths to your data prior to running any of the scripts below.**

 * **00_StanfordCoreNLPServer.py** : Starts the Stanford Core NLP parser using the configuration file ./configs/snlp_server.py.
 The script blocks while the server is running.
 If you prefer, the server can be started manually.
-This script is for convience only.<br/>
+This script is for convenience only.<br/>

 * **10_ExtractUniqueSents.py** : Extracts unique sentences from the Billion Word Corpus prior to parsing.
 Near the top of the file are some instructions on how download and setup the raw corpus.<br/>

 * **12_STParseBWCorpus.py** : Runs all unique sentences through the Stanford Parser.
-Note that step takes a considerable amount of time (possibly a full day) and bennefits greatly from a multi-core processor.
+Note that this step takes a considerable amount of time (possibly a full day) and bennefits greatly from a multi-core processor.
 See notes in the file about run-times.<br/>

 * **14_RemoveDuplicates.py** : Does a second pass through the data to remove duplicate sentences that occur after parsing/normalization.<br/>